KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-app.md

 For the purposes of this tutorial, we will create the application on Linux.

-To use Python together with QML, we will be using [PyQt](https://riverbankcomputing.com/software/pyqt/intro), a project by Riverbank Computing that allows you to write Qt applications using Python.
+To use Python together with QML, we can use either [PySide](https://doc.qt.io/qtforpython-6/), the official Python bindings for the Qt framework or [PyQt](https://riverbankcomputing.com/software/pyqt/intro), a project by Riverbank Computing that allows you to write Qt applications using Python.

 You will need Python installed, and that will be the case in any major Linux distribution.
-But instead of using Pip to install PyQt and Kirigami, you will need to install them from your distribution.
-This ensures both PyQt and Kirigami will have been built for the same Qt version, allowing you to package it easily.
-Any other dependencies can be installed from Pip in a [Python virtual environment](https://docs.python.org/3/library/venv.html) later.
+But instead of using `pip` to install PySide/PyQt and Kirigami, you will need to install them from your distribution.
+This ensures PySide/PyQt and Kirigami will have been built for the same Qt version, allowing you to package it easily.
+Any other dependencies can be installed from `pip` in a [Python virtual environment](https://docs.python.org/3/library/venv.html) later.

 {{< installpackage